decentralized-identity/org/work-item-lifecycle.md

 ## Profiles versus Specifications

-A work that only specifies a *subset* of one or more existing specifications (such as, say, Presentation Exchange or DIDComm) can be called a "profile", not a specification, in that all normative and IP-sensitive work is done by an existing specification, making this a "derivative work" and not needing IPR protection.
-It is recommended that detailed profiles of a single DIF work item or deliverable be donated to the working group that defined that work item.
+A work item that only describes and/or implements a *subset* of one or more existing normative specifications, whether standards-track or DIF-terminal (such as, say, Presentation Exchange or DIDComm) can be called a "profile", not a specification, in that all normative and IP-sensitive work is done by an existing specification, making this a "derivative work" and not needing IPR protection.
+It is recommended that detailed profiles of a single DIF work item or deliverable be donated to the working group that defined that work item to simplify IP concerns if the contributors defining the profile need to open an "upstream" PR or issue.

 ## Interoperability Profiles